 Addiction issues can be hard to diagnose in college.
 After all, binge drinking and experimental drug use are common on campuses.
 And many students turn to drugs and alcohol to help them cope with new social situations and stress.
 But college alcoholism is no laughing matter.

 How do you know if social drinking or drug use has become a mental health problem for you or someone you know?
 As a general rule, if you wonder whether it's a problem, it might be one.
 If drinking or drugs are causing difficulties in your social life or with your academic performance, consider talking to someone.
-The National Council on Alcoholism and Drug Dependence offers tests that can help you evaluate the role of drugs and alcohol in your life.
+Through its ScreenU programs, the Higher Education Center for Alcohol and Drug Misuse Prevention and Recovery offers online self-assessments that can help you evaluate the role of alcohol, marijuana, or prescription drugs in your life.

 You can find plenty of help if you're worried about your own drinking or drug use or that of a friend or relative.
 These organizations are excellent starting points:

 - Al-Anon (offers support if your life is impacted by someone else's drinking)

 - Nar-Anon (offers support if your life is impacted by someone else's drug use)

 Along with minimizing stress and establishing a support system, you can maintain good mental health in college by staying physically healthy and rested.
 It's also important to remember that psychological problems can appear without any obvious cause.
 So don't blame yourself if you struggle.
 Mental health issues aren't your fault.
 But you can improve your mental wellness by following these tips:

 1. Get help if you think you might need it.